harishlv777/Capstone_CC_Churn/README.md

 **Final Recommendation:** Prioritize campaigns to take care of "Basic subscription (base plan)" customers, have a dedicated customer success manager, proactive outbound campaign, discounts to uplift the customer from basic subscription to enhanced/premium subscriptions.
 Solve for technical issues (call failures) and improving customer service (reducing complaints) while deploying the model to target at-risk customers.
 This holistic approach will maximize retention and profitability.

+Use XGBoost modeling to perform initial controlled environment/production trials, leverage SHAP to interpret best perfoming model results, derive business insights and suggest next best actions.
+Refer to additional experimentation and analysis of XGBoost outperformed and SHAP implementation provide key insights on model interpretation and performance as indicated in overall summary and plots.

 # Additional considerations may also include
 - Hyperparameter tuning - Further experimentation with hyperparameter tuning for all  models, particularly the Logistic Regression, to see if you can squeeze out better performance
 - Interaction Terms: Based on EDA (especially the correlations and bar charts), create interaction terms between features that seem to have a combined effect on the target variable.